 Japanese artist Kengo Kito’s installations are contemporary in their materials, forms and scale, but some of the concepts they explore relate to ideas rooted in Japanese traditional culture.
 In particular, the lines, circles and space in his hula hoop installations echo concepts that are important in Zen Buddhist teachings and practice.
-Contemporary Japanese art historian Miwako Tezuka and Zen Buddhism scholar Duncan Williams will discuss the affinity between Kengo Kito’s hula hoop installations and traditional ideas found in Zen Buddhist art and philosophy and how both contemporary art and Zen Buddhism can offer us ways to experience and understand the world more deeply.
+Contemporary Japanese art historian Miwako Tezuka and Zen Buddhism scholar Duncan Williams discuss the affinity between Kengo Kito’s hula hoop installations and traditional ideas found in Zen Buddhist art and philosophy and how both contemporary art and Zen Buddhism can offer us ways to experience and understand the world more deeply.

 Dr. Miwako Tezuka is Associate Director of Reversible Destiny Foundation, a progressive artist foundation in New York established by Arakawa and Madeline Gins.
 Previously, she was Gallery Director of Japan Society in New York (2012–15) and Curator of Contemporary Art at Asia Society Museum in New York (2005–12).
 She is also active as an independent curator and her current curatorial projects include the 2022 Hawai’i Triennial.